iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 ### UaExpert OPC-UA Client
 The server listens on all network interfaces (LAN, WLAN, wireguard VPN) at **port 4840**.

-For example, for the demo iQunet server connected to LAN ethernet network 192.168.10.0/24:
+For example, when the ethernet cable is connected to LAN network 192.168.10.0/24:

 | Service             | URL                                      |
 |---------------------|------------------------------------------|